When it comes to data centers, cold is all the rage.

 From Iceland’s growing status as a home for new and expanding data centers to Facebook’s recently opened Sweden facility and, most recently, Microsoft’s plans to build a $250 million data center in Finland, companies are finding many reasons to locate data centers in icy locales.

-Even a place like Utah, which straddles the line between mountainous cold-weather regions and scorching high-desert environments, has been trying to capitalize on the trend with online ads that target data center operators by declaring, “Utah is a lot cooler than you think.”
+Even a place like Utah, which straddles the line between mountainous cold-weather regions and scorching high-desert environments and is home to the NSA’s massive new surveillance data-crunching facility, has been trying to capitalize on the trend with online ads that target data center operators by declaring, “Utah is a lot cooler than you think.”

 Obviously, cold external air is a big attraction for data center operators, all of whom are trying to minimize power and cooling costs.
 Andrew Donohoe, a senior analyst with 451 Research, addressed this in a recent report.